HenronenGIT/libft/README.md

 <p align="left"><img src="./README/pics/score.png" height="150" /></p>

-> <em> The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects. </em>
+> <em> The main idea of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects. </em>

 ## Description
 Have you ever wanted to create plenty of libc functions from scratch - I bet you have.
 Well here are my version of many of them and even some bonuses.
 With these functions, you will have an easier time creating a lot of C language projects!